sszqdz/bayes-toolkit/README.md

 > 🚧 **Under Construction...**

-## 💖 Repositories Used in Bayes Toolkit
+## 💖 Repositories Directly Used in Bayes Toolkit

-**Hey, a big thumbs-up to all open source authors out there!
+**Hey, a big thumbs-up to all open source contributors out there!
 Your awesome work makes this boring world more interesting!
 Respect!**